Touring Israel

 The fine for parking in the wrong place or without payment ranges from 100 to 200 ILS.

-Gasoline is quite expensive, about 6 ILS.
-Interestingly, there is a limit of 195 ILS when paying by credit card at gas stations.
+Gasoline is quite expensive, about 7 ILS(1.8usd) for a litter. there is no limit to paying by credit card at gas stations.
 There are no restrictions when paying in cash.

 The cost of gasoline in Israel is closely related to world oil prices and the ratio of the dollar to the shekel.
-The result is about 6 ILS per liter, which is roughly $ 1.5.
+The result is about 7 ILS per liter, which is roughly $ 1.8 due November 2023.